Chapters on this page:

 The Brotherhood faced regular repression under three successive presidents—Gamal Abdel Nasser, Anwar Sadat, and Hosni Mubarak, who tolerated some of the movement’s social welfare services but methodically curtailed political activities.
 Members and leaders of the Brotherhood were frequently detained and imprisoned, even after it became the largest opposition group in parliament in 2005.

 The Egyptian uprising in 2011 caught the Islamists by surprise.
 But they quickly capitalized on it, mobilizing members and security for Tahrir Square.
 After Mubarak was forced to step down, the Brotherhood formed a new political party to run for office.
-After decades of repression, the Brotherhood has gone from being an embattled opposition to the most powerful bloc—holding 216 of 498 seats in a parliament charged with writing Egypt’s new constitution.
-The Brotherhood is now poised to play critical roles as Egypt attempts to make the transition to democracy.
+After decades of repression, the Brotherhood went from being an embattled opposition to the most powerful bloc—holding 216 of 498 seats in a parliament charged with writing Egypt’s new constitution.

 Hassan al Banna founded the Society of Muslim Brothers in the provincial town of Ismailiyya during a tumultuous political period.
 The son of a cleric, Banna came of age as Egyptians pressed for an end to British occupation and Western cultural and economic encroachment, including Christian missionary activity.
 Banna believed that Egypt—and the Muslim world in general—were weak and blighted by corruption, social inequality, and foreign exploitation.